-- The SVGC insurance policy is base on the principles of reasonable care that is define by a number of parameters; - (a) Exercise Reasonable Care only competent employees are employed and take reasonable measures to maintain all business premises, fittings and plant in sound condition; - (b) Reasonable Precaution Take all reasonable precautions to prevent personal injury and property damage, and prevent the manufacture, sale or supply of defective products; - (c) Compliance with Legislation comply with and ensure that employees, servants and agents comply with all statutory obligations, by-laws or regulations imposed by all relevant public authorities for the: - (i) safety of persons or property;

-- (ii) disposal of waste products; - (iii) handling, storage or use of flammable liquids or substances, gases or toxic chemicals; - (d) Reasonable Action at the club's expense take reasonable action to trace recall or modify any products containing any defect or deficiency of which they have knowledge or have reason to suspect, including (but not limited to) any of their products subject to governmental or statutory ban; - The re-design of fairway 2 / 11 by SVGC (Jeff Lane Par 4 Option Diagram D) meets the reasonable care requirement; - Elders Insurance is unable to elaborate any further because: - (a) They can only provide advice on the policy conditions and its coverage; and - (b) They cannot provide advice on a specific scenario, as each claim is assess on its own merits.
+- The SVGC insurance policy is base on the principles of reasonable care that is define by a number of parameters; - (a) Exercise Reasonable Care only competent employees are employed and take reasonable measures to maintain all business premises, fittings and plant in sound condition; - (b) Reasonable Precaution Take all reasonable precautions to prevent personal injury and property damage, and prevent the manufacture, sale or supply of defective products; - (c) Compliance with Legislation comply with and ensure that employees, servants and agents comply with all statutory obligations, by-laws or regulations imposed by all relevant public authorities for the: - (i) safety of persons or property; - (ii) disposal of waste products; - (iii) handling, storage or use of flammable liquids or substances, gases or toxic chemicals; - (d) Reasonable Action at the club's expense take reasonable action to trace recall or modify any products containing any defect or deficiency of which they have knowledge or have reason to suspect, including (but not limited to) any of their products subject to governmental or statutory ban; - The re-design of fairway 2 / 11 by SVGC (Jeff Lane Par 4 Option Diagram D) meets the reasonable care requirement; - Elders Insurance is unable to elaborate any further because: - (a) They can only provide advice on the policy conditions and its coverage; and - (b) They cannot provide advice on a specific scenario, as each claim is assess on its own merits.

 Elders Insurance comments were referred to Council's insurers (LGIS).
-LGIS has said that they require more time to complete the entire assessment (Attachment C).
-This report will be updated accordingly should any advice be received before the May 2024 OCM.
+LGIS has said that they require more time to complete the entire assessment (Attachment C) and have since inform the Town to anticipate contact around 6 June 2024 to discuss.
+Given this, Council is to note that tabling of any LGIS advice is more than likely to occur at the July 2024 OCM.